kubernetes/community/contributors/design-proposals/raw-block-pv.md

 considering the usage of device plugins center around discoverability and topology of devices.
 Since neither of these are requirements for using raw block devices, the legacy method of populating the devices and appending it to the device array is sufficient.

-# Implementation Plan, Features & Milesones
+# Implementation Plan, Features & Milestones

 Phase 1: v1.8
 Feature: Pre-provisioned PVs to precreated devices